sebastiansauer/hpstr-jekyll-theme/_posts/2017-05-12-true_random.md

 Every now and then, random numbers come in handy to demonstrate some statistical behavior.
 Of course, well-known appraoches are `rnorm` and friends.
 These functions are what is called *pseudo random number generators*, because they are not random at all, strictly speaking, but determined by some algorithm.
 An algorithm is a sort of creature that is 100% predictable once you know the input (and the details of the algorithm).
 Pseudo random numbers are useful 'cause you know what you will get; reproducibility ensured.

 However, at times it is useful to get make use of *true* random numbers, coming from atmospheric noise, for example.
-That's were the R package `random` by Dirk Edelbuettel comes into play.
+That's were the R package `random` by Dirk Eddelbuettel comes into play.

 Technical details are beyond the scope of this post; here we just grap some random numbers to simulate or demonstrate some research setting.